Applications for the 2022-3 programme have now closed.

 - Motivated and willing to dedicate time to their mentee

-“I never thought I’d be fortunate enough to be chosen to take part in the ACE mentoring programme but I am so glad I applied!
+“I never thought I’d be fortunate enough to be chosen to take part in the mentoring programme but I am so glad I applied!
 I couldn’t be happier with my experience so far and have found the programme very rewarding, leaving each session motivated and inspired.
 My mentor has certainly made me feel more confident within my work and the knowledge I have gained will be invaluable in the future”

 Alice Escott, Mentee 2020Shop Supervisor, Exeter Cathedral